-Dr Daphne Su-Lyn Gardner, Consultant, Department of Endocrinology, Singapore General Hospital, a member of the SingHealth group, shares 9 tips on safe fasting for those with diabetes.
+Dr Daphne Su-Lyn Gardner, Senior Consultant, Department of Endocrinology, Singapore General Hospital (SGH), a member of the SingHealth group, shares 9 tips on safe fasting for those with diabetes.

 Fasting during the month of Ramadan is one of the pillars of Islam and a duty for every Muslim.
 At Singapore General Hospital, we aim to support you as much as possible in carrying out your religious duty when you have diabetes.
 Whilst fasting during Ramadan brings many benefits to diabetes patients (for example weight loss), there are also associated risks.